drorlif-12016/Robot_stratagy/README.md

 click - add a new robot position

-The robot size to tile rate :
-17 inch = 24 inch tile
+the robot is 1:1 for the field 24 Inch robot = 24 Inch tile